Bed Sores on Dogs: Preventing and Treating Pressure Sores

 Helping Your Dog with Incontinence

 Dogs can become incontinent as they age for a variety of reasons.
 The muscles that hold urine in the bladder can weaken over time, which can cause urinary incontinence.
-Fecal and urinary incontinence can also be caused by many underlying disease processes.
+Many underlying disease processes can also cause fecal and urinary incontinence.

-If you notice new or worsening incontinence, your veterinarian may suggest diagnostics to investigate the underlying issue or a treatment trial – trying a treatment to see if it can improve or resolve certain kinds of incontinence.
+If you notice new or worsening incontinence, your veterinarian may suggest diagnostics to investigate the underlying issue.
+They might suggest a treatment trial – trying a treatment to see if it can improve or resolve certain kinds of incontinence, and moving on to another treatment if the first one doesn’t work.

 The use of pet diapers (with frequent changes) can help promote skin health in incontinent dogs.
 But make sure you change them because extended wear of a wet diaper can lead to irritated and infected skin, urine burns, and the formation of ulcers.

-For overnight care, incontinent pets can rest on beds with absorbent padding which allows urine to pass freely through a mesh bed to a collection tray.
+For overnight care, incontinent pets can rest on beds with absorbent padding, allowing urine to pass freely through a mesh bed to a collection tray.
 This will keep your pet dry and comfortable throughout the night.2

 Basic Grooming

-How often a dog should be bathed and groomed is variable and depends on the breed and length of the hair coat.
+How often a dog should be bathed and groomed depends on the breed and length of the hair coat.
 Most dogs only require maintenance brushing with occasional baths, but some breeds need more extensive specialized grooming.

-Dogs who are prone to mats or have incontinence may need specific areas groomed, clipped, or trimmed such as around the eyes, muzzle, rectum, or other parts of the body.
+Dogs prone to mats or incontinence may need specific areas groomed, clipped, or trimmed, such as around the eyes, muzzle, rectum, or other body parts.

 Brushing

-How often your dog needs to be brushed will depend on the type of coat.
+How often your dog needs to be brushed will depend on the coat type.

 Brushing can also be a great bonding activity for you and your dog.
 Experiment with different brush types to find which tool works best for your dog’s coat and is most comfortable for your dog, then plan for regular “spa” sessions.